aliatsis/user-mongoose-adaptor/README.md

-# user-mongoose-adaptor
+# userbase-mongoose-adaptor
-A MongoDB Mongoose adaptor for the 'user' module
+A MongoDB Mongoose adaptor for the 'userbase' module